Base layer materials explained, compared and reviewed.

 They are notably more expensive than synthetic tops and not as tough (one of mine has holes in both wrists after two years).

 Even the thinnest types of wool tend to be warmer than synthetic tops so they are better suited to colder environments and less intense activity, particularly as they don’t wick as well (better than cotton but not a patch on synthetic).
 Running on a cold UK winter’s day, I found mine getting saturated with sweat and, similarly, my team mates skiing hard towing a pulk in Svalbard at -15C still preferred the more efficient wicking of their synthetic tops.

 These tops really shine on longer trips.
 If you are travelling for several weeks or more, or undertaking a less strenuous activity like walking or cycle touring, then they are really good.

 - Icebreaker Merino Wool Baselayers: Probably the most popular brand, Icebreaker are a New Zealand company who make great quality tops.
-I have something similar to the Men’s Mondo Zip Top.
-They are quite expensive but they have a cheaper Everyday range.
+I’ve had one for about four years.
+They are quite expensive but they have a slightly cheaper Everyday range.

 - TrekMates: Good for cheap merino wool baselayers

 - Other brands include Smart Wool, Wool Power and Rab.